Shunlauk/Cron_service/Readme.md

 ---

-## Automating Your Python Script
+## Automating Your Script

-Once cron is installed and running, this script's job is done — scheduling your Python script is a separate step.
-See [`If_you_want_to_automate_python_file.md`](./If_you_want_to_automate_python_file.md) for a full walkthrough, including how to:
+Once cron is installed and running, this script's job is done — scheduling your script is a separate step.
+See [`If_you_want_to_automate_your_file.md`](./If_you_want_to_automate_your_file.md) for a full walkthrough, including how to:

-- Find the full path to your Python interpreter (and your virtual environment's interpreter, if you use one)
+- Find the full path to your interpreter, if your script needs one (and your virtual/version-manager environment's interpreter, if you use one)
 - Find the full path to your script
 - Write and install a crontab entry
 - Use common cron schedule expressions (every 15 minutes, daily at 8 AM, etc.)